natac13/GistGem/README.md

 # GistGem

-Based off [Gist](https://github.com/defunkt/gist).
-A Ruby Gem command line tool for uploading files to Github Gist.
+Docker Image based on [Gist](https://github.com/defunkt/gist); a Ruby Gem command line tool for uploading files to Github Gist.

 ## How to Use